 Salli Boti is a delicious, famous and well-loved Parsi (western Indian) dish.
 It gets its name from Salli (meaning sticks) for the potato sticks in it and Boti which means chunks of meat.
-I suggest making Salli Boti ahead of time as it tastes even better the day after it is made!
-Serve with a green salad and hot, fresh Chapatis, Parathas or Naans.
+We suggest making Salli Boti ahead of time as it tastes even better the day after it is made!
+Serve with a green salad and hot, fresh chapati, paratha, or naan.

 - For the Curry:

 - 1 kg goat meat, cut into 1.5" to 2" cubes (include a few bones for extra flavor)

 - 4 tbsps. vegetable/sunflower/canola cooking oil (to cook the meat)